 - You used mail-order services with this plan in the past, or - You sign up for automatic delivery of all new prescriptions received directly from health care providers.
-You may request automatic delivery of all new prescriptions at any time by contacting CVS/Caremark at 1-866-494-8829 (calls to this number are free).
+You may request automatic delivery of all new prescriptions at any time by [insert instructions].